If you're enjoying this content & want it to stay free forever, please consider donating to Touched By Ty’s creator fund.

 Marketing guru Neil Patel expands on this by compiling data from 20+ brands who began focusing on personalization.
 On average, each brand boosted conversions by 30%+ by focusing on specific offers that their audiences could not resist.
 While these studies are completed via the web, you could use this data and replicate these results in your business by promoting specific actions or using action based thank you cards to prompt your audience to take action.

-One things for sure though, thank you cards add a stylish touch to your brand and customer experience.
+One thing is for sure though, thank you cards add a stylish touch to your brand and customer experience.
 The cards can be uniquely cut, scented, and cute as little puppies.
 Although I understand that the cards are cute, but cute is not what makes you money – strategy does.
-Developing a gratitude strategy can be game changing for building your loyal community.
-So, here’s a five tips on how to build your gratitude strategy and get on track to meet your goals.
+Developing a gratitude strategy can be game-changing for building your loyal community.
+So, here are five tips on how to build your gratitude strategy and get on track to meet your goals.

 Tips for building a gratitude strategy: